Introduction to ASP.NET MVC:

 http://example.com/

-controller=Home, action=Index, id=none, Since default value of controller and action are Home and Index respectively.
+action=Index, id=none, Since default value of controller and action are Home

 http://example.com/Product